transdigiware/blockchain/howto/ibp-console-ic-ha-howto.md

 2. Create new peers, by using the CA you that imported from cluster one as the peer's CA and by using the peer organization MSP that you imported from cluster one as the peer organization MSP definition.
 3. In cluster two and three, you can now repeat the steps you ran to join the peers to the same channel as the peer in cluster one.
 4. After you install the smart contract on these redundant peers, the ledger will automatically sync between all the peers.
-5. Again, if you plan to use use service discovery, private data, and peer gossip, you need to make each redundant peer an anchor peer.
+5. Again, if you plan to use service discovery, private data, and peer gossip, you need to make each redundant peer an anchor peer.

 Your network is now configured such that a failure in any single region will not affect the peer workload.